 The leaves are sword-like as in other members of the Iris family, and while alternate, are usually clustered near the base of the plant.
 They can be up to 2 feet long (but usually shorter), are linear with parallel veins and smooth surfaces.

 The inflorescence is a widely branching cluster of stalked flowers atop a stem.
 Only one flower in the cluster opens each day.
 Where a stalk of the cluster forks, there are a pair of small bracts.
 Each stem branch near the plant top will form a flower cluster.

 The flower is orange, 6-parted, up to 2 inches wide, with petals and sepals combined into tepals which have darker pigmented spots.
 Each tepal is in the shape of a long oval.
 There are three stamens and a single style with a 3-branched stigma.
 The stamens diverge and are not appressed to the style branches.
 The outer tepals are slightly larger than the inner 3.

 Seed: The fruit is formed in an oblong somewhat pear shaped capsule and splits open to reveal a cluster of black fleshy seeds (usually 16) which remain on the stem after the capsule disintegrates.
-These resemble blackberries without the dimples, hence the common name.
+These resemble blackberries without the dimples, hence the common name of Blackberry Lily.